iamsurajmandal/suraj69/README.md

 - 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate on DSA
 - 🤔 I’m looking for help with DSA
-- 💬 Ask me about at LinkedIn (https://www.linkedin.com/in/iamsurajmandal/)
+- 💬 Ask me about at Node js,
 - 📫 How to reach me: surajmandal.official@gmail.com
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: Thunder begin